Ligandfas/RasD-Project/README.md

 The server application is written in java with the Pi4j library

-Note that you need java and the Pi4j library(http://pi4j.com/) correctly installed on you Raspberry Pi
+Note that you need Java and the Pi4j library(http://pi4j.com/) correctly installed on you Raspberry Pi

 Here is the wiring diagram.
 It is like the one used in the Pi4j project GPIO example(http://pi4j.com/example/control.html)